Introduction to Bicycle Crank Analysis

 Conclusion

-This tutorial provides a detailed walkthrough of the linear-static analysis of a bicycle crank using Ansys Mechanical.
+This tutorial provides a detailed walkthrough of the linear-static analysis of a bicycle crank using Ansys Mechanical, focusing on Bicycle Stress Analysis.
 By following the steps outlined in this package, users will gain practical experience in setting up simulations, applying boundary conditions, generating meshes, and interpreting results with confidence.
-Ansys Mechanical proves to be a powerful tool for FEM analysis, offering unparalleled flexibility and precision in structural simulations.
+Ansys Mechanical proves to be a powerful tool for FEM analysis, offering flexibility and precision in structural simulations.

 Whether you’re a beginner looking to get started with FEA or an experienced engineer seeking to refine your skills, this package provides a strong foundation in the fundamental techniques needed to succeed in real-world applications.